rake7h/suya/README.md

 ## Changelog

 - v1.0.0 - Commit all source codes, then I release v1.0.0 tag which triggered Github Actions workflows to format, lint, build and publish the library.
+- v1.0.0 - Unpublished v1.0.0 from npm due to some errors
 ## Versioning

 I use [SemVer](https://semver.org) for versioning.